BS in Software Engineering Curriculum

 Note: a minimum grade of C- is required for all computer science and software engineering course prerequisites, unless otherwise stated.

-Within the policies of the School of Engineering, the Software Engineering program enforces credit limits during the academic terms.
+Within the policies of the School of Computing and Engineering, the Software Engineering program enforces credit limits during the academic terms.
 Exceeding 18 credits in the fall or spring semesters, 4 credits in the January term, or 10 credits in each summer term requires the approval of the dean's office.

 |Foundations of Inquiry:|